Is an Electric Radiator cheaper?

 Available in white or anthracite, vertical or horizontal, the DQ Vela range is a great place to start if you want that touch of designer class in your home and attached to your electric heating system.

-Lazzarini Roma Chrome Electric Heated Towel Rails
+Lazzarini Electric Heated Towel Radiators

-With these electric radiators, we offer the option of single heat element or the luxury of a variable heat element, where you can set the temperature yourself based upon the available settings.
+With these electric towel radiators, we offer the option of single heat element or the luxury of a variable heat element, where you can set the temperature yourself based upon the available settings.

-Infrared Panel Electric Radiators
+Eco Panel Electric Radiators

 One of the great benefits of having electric radiators installed, and panel heaters in particular, is that there is minimal disruption caused and no need for major rerouting of your pipework.